 Court Appointed Special Advocates (CASAs) provide individual advocacy for children in foster care who have been abused, neglected or abandoned.
 Our goal is to help ensure that children receive all the services they need and to recommend to the court the best outcome for each child—a safe, loving, permanent home.

 There are nearly 650 children in foster care in Baltimore County each year.
 CASA of Baltimore County currently serves about one third of those children.
 We want to do more!
 And, with continued and increased financial assistance and volunteers, we will!

 Our Mission, Vision, & Goal

-MISSION: To provide court appointed volunteers who advocate for the wellbeing of Baltimore County's abused and neglected children with the desired outcome of placement in loving, safe and permanent homes
+MISSION: To provide court appointed volunteers who advocate for the best interests of abused and neglected children in Baltimore County

-GOAL: To one day serve all 600 kids in foster care in Baltimore County
+GOAL: To one day serve all 600 children in Baltimore County foster care annually

 A Message from the Director: